- API Management

 API Match Maker - Developer Connect

 The growth in the number of web service APIs is staggering.
 Programmable Web's directory of APIs has nearly 5,000 entries with hundreds of new platforms being added monthly.
 Gartner predicts that by 2014, 75% of Fortune 1000 companies will open public APIs.
-Where will your company find the expertise to build successful integrations with these platforms?
+Where will your company find the expertise to build successful application integration with these platforms?
 The required skills and experience may not be within the walls of your organization, and hiring a new employee may not be within your budget.

 Call in the specialists